CloudNine13/all-funds-task/packages/backend/README.md

 *   **Morgan:** An HTTP request logger middleware for Node.js, used for logging incoming requests and their details.
 *   **Nodemon:** A utility that monitors for any changes in your source and automatically restarts your server, greatly enhancing the development workflow.
 *   **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.
 It significantly improves code quality, maintainability, and developer productivity by enabling static type checking.
+*   **Zod:** A TypeScript-first schema declaration and validation library, used for defining and validating data structures.

 ## How to Start the Backend Application